Evaluation Criteria

 For illustration, here are examples of a good commentary: ex.1, ex.2.
 Note that contrary to these examples, you will have to comment on one case-study in two (instead of one) pages.

-How to prepare your short 8-minute presentation
+How to write your review

 By what deadline to submit your work